open-amt-cloud-toolkit/docs/docs/General/buildRPC.md

 --8<-- "References/abbreviations.md"
-The Remote Provisioning Client (RPC) on the managed devices establishes the Client Initiated Remote Access (CIRA) connection of the Intel® Active Management Technology (Intel® AMT) device to the Management Presence Server (MPS).
-This allows the remote device to call home to the MPS.
+The Remote Provisioning Client (RPC), when executed on an Intel® Active Management Technology (Intel® AMT) device, works in concert with the Remote Provisioning Server (RPS) to setup the Intel® AMT firmware.
+Once properly configured, the remote device can call home to the Management Presence Server (MPS) by establishing a Client Initiated Remote Access (CIRA) connection with the MPS.

 After running the RPC, the Intel® AMT managed device can be managed remotely using the web interface!